-The nightclub where River Phoenix died
+The Viper Room: The club where River Phoenix died

 Unbeknownst to Mathis, her boyfriend had taken a large quantity of heroin and cocaine, as well as a number of other substances.

 At one point during the night, Phoenix told punk rock singer Bob Forrest that he thought he was overdosing.
-When Forrest offered to give him a ride home, the actor declined and stated that he was starting to feel better.
+When Forrest offered to give him a ride home, the actor declined and claimed that he was starting to feel better.

 Once inside, she pushed her way through the crowds of the Viper Room and located Phoenix's brother, Joaquin.